 During transitions, I count down aloud from 10 to signal to students that I’m ready to begin.
 This helps students stop the chatter and get themselves situated for our lesson.

-I’ve used ClassDojo now for 3 years (in grades 4, 5, and 6) and still love it.
-I can reward students for the positive things they’re doing and track things they need work on.
+I’ve used ClassDojo now for years (in grades 4, 5, and 6) and still love it.
+I can reward students for the positive things they’re doing and track things they need to work on.
 Over the summer, ClassDojo added the option to be able to have negatives be neutral.
-This year, I went that route, not wanting to “punish” kids who make mistakes but track them for interventions and keep parents informed.
+This year, I went that route, not wanting to “punish” kids who make mistakes but to track them for interventions and keep parents informed.

 4. Positive Notes

 Students, no matter what their age, appreciate some encouragement from their teacher.
-I’ve caught students pulling out a past note from their desk to re-read when they’re having a rough day.
+I’ve caught students pulling out a past note from their desks to re-read when they’re having a rough day.
 Totally worth the time to do this!

 I made these notes to use in the classroom.
 I print them on colored paper (such as Astrobrights) and have them on hand to write out for students when I see something worth celebrating.
 I will stick the note into a student’s desk along with a piece of candy, raffle ticket, or school buck for them to find later.
 I also take a picture of the note and send it to the student’s parents on ClassDojo’s messenger, along with a note thanking them for sharing their child with me.